heluna-manoa/heluna-manoa.github.io/index.md

 The first step to developing here is to download [Meteor](https://docs.meteor.com/install.html).

 Clone the project to your local machine via GitHub Desktop.
-Open a terminal window, cd to /heluna-manoa/app, and run the script
-    meteor npm run start.
+Open a terminal window, cd to /heluna-manoa/app, and run the scripts meteor npm install and meteor npm run start.

+# Community Feedback

+Everyone loves it! (we haven't gotten all our feedback yet)